trogau/captcha-wordpress-plugin/readme.txt

 3. Registration form with Captcha.
 4. Lost password form with Captcha.
 5. Login form with Captcha.
+5. Contact form with Captcha.

 == Changelog ==

+= V3.9.6 - 12.02.2014 =
+* Bugfix : Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+* Bugfix : We fixed displaying captcha in contact form.

+= V3.9.5 - 03.02.2014 =
+* Update : We updated all functionality for wordpress 3.8.1.
+* Update : Changed filter for captcha in the login form.

+= V3.9.4 - 16.01.2014 =
+* Update : BWS plugins section is updated.

+= V3.9.3 - 25.12.2013 =
+* Update : The French language file is updated.
+* Update : We updated all functionality for wordpress 3.8.

+= V3.9.2 - 10.12.2013 =
+* NEW : A notice when changing settings on the plugin's settings page was added.
+* Update : We updated all functionality for wordpress 3.8-RC1.

+= V3.9.1 - 29.11.2013 =
+* Update : The Ukrainian language file is updated to the plugin.
+* Update : Screenshots are updated.

+= V3.9 - 22.11.2013 =
+* NEW : The Taiwan language file is added to the plugin.
+* Update : BWS plugins section is updated.

+= V3.8.9 - 15.11.2013 =
+* Update : The French language file is updated.
+* NEW : The Indonesian language file is added to the plugin.

+= V3.8.8 - 05.11.2013 =
+* NEW : Add checking installed wordpress version.
+* Update : We updated security functionality.

+= V3.8.7 - 31.10.2013 =
+* Update : We updated all functionality for wordpress 3.7.1.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* Update : We added Tooltips for settings page.

+= V3.8.6 - 25.10.2013 =
+* NEW : Ability to change required symbol (asterisk).
+* Update : We updated all functionality for wordpress 3.7.

+= V3.8.5 - 17.10.2013 =
+* Update : The Italian language file is updated.
+* NEW : The Catalan language file is added to the plugin.

 = V3.8.4 - 8.10.2013 =
 * Bugfix : The duplicate style is removed.